How to end the war between sales and controlling

 Why Controlling and Sales cannot be friends?

 The current working environment of B2B sales is uncertain and complex.
 Sales is radically changing.
-E-commerce and artificial intelligence are chipping away traditional sales jobs.
+E-commerce and artificial intelligence are chipping away from traditional sales jobs.
 The last thing your sales rep wants now is someone spying over the shoulder.

 Sales controllers and business analysts push for an unrealistic one hundred per cent planning security.
 Higher management wants them to.
 However, the forecasting and planning is inherently an exercise on predictive analysis.
 Sales plans and forecast are born to be wrong.